Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: The RTC Architecture

-To implement the RTT technique that we propose in Section~\ref{subsec:rtt} for aligning refreshes and accesses, we modify the DRAM control circuit further by adding an \emph{RTT counter}.
-After the alignment, the RTT counter completely replaces the conventional DRAM refresh counter, and thus the addresses that the RTT counter generates are used for refreshing the rows.
-The RTT counter logic implements Algorithm~\ref{alg:rate_matching_algo} to determine whether the address that it generates will be used solely to perform refresh or also to transfer data from/to the memory controller.

-The RTT counter does not only generate the address used to perform a refresh inside DRAM, but it also generates the address to perform an access.
-However, in conventional DRAM, the memory controller issues the DRAM commands along with the address via the DDR interface, which incurs additional energy consumption compared to RTC.

-The address generation unit (AGU) incorporated inside the RTT counter logic can be configured with an arbitrary affine function to generate various address patterns.
-In our implementation, the memory controller uses special commands to configure the AGU.

 PAAR improves DRAM energy efficiency by eliminating the refresh operations to DRAM regions that are not allocated.
-In standard DRAM, periodic refresh operations are performed on all DRAM rows with a fixed pattern.
-We slightly modify the conventional control logic for the periodic refresh operations to limit the refreshed address range, such that only a specific region of DRAM is refreshed, rather than the entire DRAM.
-As we illustrate in Figure~\ref{fig:modifiedddr3}, we implement this feature by introducing two registers that specify the lower and upper bounds of the region to refresh.
-We also modify the DRAM control circuit to make these registers configurable.
+In conventional DRAM, periodic refresh operations are performed on all DRAM rows with a fixed pattern.
+We slightly modify the conventional control logic for the periodic refresh operations to limit the refreshed address range such that only a specific region of DRAM is refreshed.
+As we illustrate in Figure~\ref{fig:modifiedddr3}, we implement this feature by introducing a \emph{Configurable Refresh Counter}, which incorporates a register for start and end row addresses of the region to refresh.
+The \emph{RTC Backend Controller} provides an interface to the memory controller to configure start and end addresses of the DRAM rows to refresh.